website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 - How can I get rid of that space, about 10 pixels, around the edges of my web page?

-- My site looks good in IE but doesn't show up or looks bad in Netscape and I didn't use any of those bad things listed above.
-Why is Netscape such a pain?
+- My site looks good in IE but doesn't show up or looks bad in other browsers and I didn't use any of those bad things listed above.

 Tables and Borders